Find out about the process behind our BBC Good Food product reviews and taste tests and how we choose the products we feature.

 BBC Good Food product reviews and taste tests

-Every review found on bbcgoodfood.com follows a strict editorial ethics policy, adhering to the BBC Worldwide editorial code of conduct.
+Every review found on bbcgoodfood.com follows a strict editorial ethics policy, adhering to the BBC's Editorial guidelines.
 BBC Good Food will never promote a product within a review in order to obtain benefit of a financial or promotional nature.
-Products are promoted within reviews in order to offer bbcgoodfood.com users unbiased, tried and tested advice on the best products currently available on the market.
+Products are mentioned within reviews in order to offer bbcgoodfood.com users unbiased, tried and tested advice on the best products currently available on the market.

 Before we begin each review, our editorial coordinator and food editor-at-large set a range of testing criteria.
 The list of criteria is then laid out on a grid that we refer to as the testing matrix.
 Each review will have a different testing matrix depending on the nature of the review and the products being tested.
 Examples of testing criteria that you might see being used in a BBC Good Food product review are: ease of product use, value for money or beneficial product features.